 What is a low-dose CT scan?

 It is a low-dose computed tomography scan.
 A high-speed CT scanner is used to capture high-resolution images of the lungs with limited ionizing radiation.
 A radiation oncologist will then review the images of the lung for any abnormalities.
-The examination is simple, safe and painless (no needles) and there are no diet restrictions.
-The scan itself takes less than one minute.
+The examination is simple, safe and painless (no needles).

 Is a spot on the lung always cancer?